andrasq/node-restiq/Readme.md

 - build the std errors with Function(), to create actual named constructor functions
 - should support gzipped responses, 'Accept-Encoding: gzip' (chunked only!)
 - expose reg.log to mw functions
-- check pre() semantics, see if can be merged into setup()
 - split rlib into misc and mw
 - move restify compat code out of restiq into separate file
-- come up with better mw chain section names than setup, after, finally
-- write basicAuth() middleware library step
 - (Q: how to pass app state in to steps? attach app to req? or ...cleaner?)
 - ? accept routeName handlers, to hand off to another call (... conditionally??)
 - compat: look for Accept-Version: header (and InvalidVersion error)